The French Dispatch

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes The French Dispatch magazine office in Ennui-sur-Blasé, France.
 Establishing the world of American expatriate journalists and their beloved editor Arthur Howitzer Jr..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Arthur Howitzer Jr.'s sudden death is announced.
 The disruption that ends the status quo and precipitates the final issue of The French Dispatch..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This indicates the protagonist's commitment to J.K.L.
+This reveals the protagonist's commitment to J.K.L.
 Berensen commits to telling the story of Moses Rosenthaler.
 The decision to honor Howitzer through their best work - entering the world of the three featured stories., moving from reaction to action.

 The Collapse moment at 73 minutes (67% through) represents the emotional nadir.
 Here, The realization that with Howitzer's death, this world - the magazine, these stories, this community - is ending.
-The "whiff of death" is the end of the publication itself., illustrates the protagonist at their lowest point.
+The "whiff of death" is the end of the publication itself., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 72% of the runtime.
 Understanding that Howitzer's true legacy isn't the magazine itself, but the stories they told and the writers he shaped.
 "Try to make it sound like you wrote it that way on purpose."., demonstrating the transformation achieved throughout the journey.